Racehorse ownership can be a very exciting and enjoyable experience.

 in the yard.

 Once an owner has purchased a racehorse the jockey riding the horse will wear the colours of the owner when he or she races.
 Owners who have not yet registered colours can design their own silks.
-There are various online tools where silks can be designed, for example on the BHA's site here.

 Click here to preview the